yumminhuang/RES/README.md

        content text not null,
        stime date not null);

-Our system enable users make an appointment to see the house in the real world.
-The major function of the `Schedule` is helping to store the appointment information.
-A schedule should contain two users, Agent or Landlord will invite Tenant to see the house, or Tenant ask the Agent or Landlord whether can see the house or not.
+Our system enables users to make an appointment to see the house in the real world.
+The major function of the `Schedule` is to help store the appointment information.
+A schedule should contain two users: Agent or Landlord may invite Tenant to see the house, and Tenant may ask the Agent or Landlord whether and when they can see the house.

 FromUser Table and ToUser Table: